6 Types of EPDM Membrane: What it is, Uses, Pros, and Cons

 • Waterproofing near occupied buildings where fumes are a concern

-Pros of Self-Adhesive EPDM Waterproofing Membranes
+Pros of Self-Adhesive EPDM Membranes

-• Fewer materials needed: Self-Adhesive EPDM Waterproof membranes eliminate the need for additional adhesives and primers in most cases.
+• Fewer materials needed: Self-Adhesive EPDM membranes eliminate the need for additional adhesives and primers in most cases.

-Cons of Self-Adhesive EPDM Waterproofing Membranes
+Cons of Self-Adhesive EPDM Membranes

-• Requires a clean, dry substrate: Self-Adhesive EPDM Waterproof membranes need a dust-free, moisture-free, and debris-free surface for proper adhesion.
+• Requires a clean, dry substrate: Self-Adhesive EPDM membranes need a dust-free, moisture-free, and debris-free surface for proper adhesion.

 self-adhesive-epdm-waterproofing

-4. Mechanically Fastened EPDM Waterproofing Membrane
+4. Mechanically Fastened EPDM Membrane

-Mechanically fastened EPDM waterproofing membranes are designed for wind-uplift resistance and structural stability by securing the membrane to the roof deck using fasteners and seam plates.
+Mechanically fastened EPDM membranes are designed for wind-uplift resistance and structural stability by securing the membrane to the roof deck using fasteners and seam plates.
 These membranes are commonly reinforced with polyester fabric to enhance tensile strength and reduce fluttering caused by wind.
 Unlike fully adhered systems, this installation method allows for faster, more cost-effective application while maintaining durability.

 Mechanically fastened EPDM membranes are available in 45-mil (1.14 mm), 60-mil (1.52 mm), and 75-mil (1.90 mm) thicknesses, with thicker options providing added strength and longevity.

-Common Uses of Mechanically Fastened EPDM Waterproofing Membranes
+Common Uses of Mechanically Fastened EPDM Membranes

 • Large commercial and industrial flat roofs